 - If this is the normal boot, then go to Block B11.

 Verify the CRC from the actual application location.
-This will help us to identify that the application has been modified by some hacker or any memory corruption.
+This will help us to identify whether the application has been modified by some hacker or any memory corruption.

 - If CRC verification is successful then go to Block B12.